 How to Improve Your Credit Score

-- Length of Credit History.
-Lenders want to lend money to people who have consistently shown the ability to repay their loans.
-The longer you have proven your ability to repay loans, the more favorable you look in the eyes of the lender.
-The average age of your credit accounts makes up 15% of your credit score.
-Be careful opening too many credit accounts at once because that can lower your average age of credit.
-This is even more important if you have only recently established your credit history.
-To improve your credit score, do not close old credit accounts.
+- To improve your credit score: Do not close old credit accounts.
 If you do not need the line of credit any longer, ask the company to reduce the available line of credit to the minimum and cut up the card and don’t use it anymore.
 This reduces the temptation to continue using the card, but you retain the benefits of keeping the old line of credit in your credit history.
-If the line of credit is newer, it may not hurt to close the account.
+If the line of credit is newer, it may not hurt to close the account, and could even help you if closing the line of credit increases your average age of credit.

 Following these steps won’t give you perfect credit overnight, but they can make a big difference in as little as two or three months.
 It comes down to managing your bills and credit accounts responsibly over time so you demonstrate a pattern of good financial behavior.
 Any company or individual who says they can “fix” your credit or erase bad marks on your credit report probably also has swampland in Florida to sell you.